We are currently temporarily closed! You can still join us for our online event on the 13th of March.

 Sit back, and relax in the elegant surrounds of the Mary King’s Close Coffee House for an indulgent afternoon tea with a difference.

-Simply call our reservations team on 0131 225 0672 to book.
-Please note, we require 24 hours advance notice for scrummy afternoon tea bookings.
+To book, simply call our reservations team on 0131 225 0672 or send us an email on email@example.com.
+Please note, we require 24 hours advance notice for our afternoon tea bookings.